elarahq/python-rabbitmq-pubsub/README.rst

 Description
 ===========

-It contains two modules - rmqproducer and rmqreceiver.
+This package rmq-pub-sub contains two modules - rmqproducer and rmqreceiver.
 The module rmqreceiver has a Receiver class which can be imported to implement a rabbitmq consumer.
 This class contains a lot of functions for tasks like: to make connection to rabbitmq server, to change configuration of exchange and queue binding, to start listing the messages, to safely stop the connection.
 SelectConnection is being used by Receiver class for its asynchronous design.
 Similarly the module rmqproducer has a Publisher class which can be imported to implement a rabbitmq publisher.

 Installation
 ============